LambdaDigamma/moers-ios/ios/CityOS/Sources/Core/UI/Button Styles/README.md

 ## Overview

-The button styles have been updated to provide a modern appearance with enhanced accessibility on iOS 18+ while maintaining backward compatibility with iOS 16-17.
+The button styles have been updated to provide a modern appearance with native Liquid Glass effects on iOS 26+, enhanced accessibility on iOS 18+, and backward compatibility with iOS 16-17.

 ## Available Button Styles